 Wiring and cable might not be the flashiest part of a security system but it is a critical part of the overall solution.
 There are plenty of things to consider when selecting and installing wire and cable to ensure your security system works optimally.
 At a minimum, wire will be used to provide power to your camera installation and most of the time, wire is also used to transmit the video camera signal back to the DVR.

 To determine the appropriate cable for your security camera installation you must first know whether your system is analog or digital.
 Next, you need to know if your camera is going to be powered locally (connecting to it's power source within a few feet) or remotely.
 If you are connecting the camera to a remote power source, you should consider running your video and power cables together.
 Video security cables are available with the power and video cables run side-by-side (known as Siamese Cables) or all under one jacket.
 These will make installation much easier than trying to pull two separate wires.

-Before installing your cameras, it is recommended that you test the cable by connecting a camera to the power supply and to the DVR.
-Test each pre-made cable at the DVR location, or make a short test cable when using bulk wire.Wiring Guide for Pre-Made Cables
+Before installing your cameras, it is recommended that you test the security camera cable by connecting a camera to the power supply and to the DVR.
+Test each pre-made cable at the DVR location, or make a short test cable when using bulk wire.
+This extra step can help prevent headaches by ensuring that your pre-made security camera cables are fully functional before installing.Wiring Guide for Pre-Made Cables

 Now that all connections have been made, the camera should display on the live video screen of your DVR.
 If you have problems or require additional assistance, please contact our technical support.